Honda HR-V (third generation): Americas

+Argentina

+The third-generation HR-V was launched in Argentina on 31 October 2023, with two trim levels: LX and EXL, it is powered by the 1.5-litre petrol engine.

+The facelifted HR-V was launched in Argentina on 11 September 2025, with the same trim levels and engine option from the pre-facelift model.

 Brazil

 The Brazilian market third-generation HR-V was introduced on 1 July 2022.
-It was available with either a 1.5-litre petrol engine or a 1.5-litre turbocharged petrol engine engine, both paired with a CVT.
+It was available with either a 1.5-litre petrol engine or a 1.5-litre turbocharged petrol engine, both paired with a CVT.
 The former was available on the EX and EXL trim levels, while the latter was available on the Advance and Touring trim levels, Honda Sensing is standard across all trim levels.
 The third-generation HR-V became available in August 2022 for the 1.5-litre naturally aspirated engine models, while the 1.5-litre turbocharged models became available in October 2022.

+The facelifted HR-V was launched in Brazil on 11 June 2025, with the same trim levels and engine options from the pre-facelift model.

 Jamaica

 The third-generation HR-V was launched in Jamaica on 10 June 2022, alongside the BR-V. It was offered with either a 1.5-litre petrol or a 1.5-litre hybrid (e:HEV), the former is available on the LX and EX trim levels while the latter was exclusive on the EX-L trim.